-Outings with Sierra Club Maui Group
+Outings with Sierra Club Maui Hikes

 For all of our outings, we ask for the following:

-Please register for all hikes with the leader listed in the description.
-Bring lunch, water, rain gear, sunscreen, and appropriate footwear.
+Bring lunch/snack, water, rain gear, sunscreen, and appropriate footwear.
 Hiking boots are recommended for longer hikes.
-A donation of $5 ($3 for Sierra Club members) is requested of hikers over age 14.

 If the hike description states an EMI waiver is required: